DHARANIDHARAN03K/DS_Module13/Ex5-Stack-Operations.md

 ## AIM:
 To write a Java program to perform push and pop operations of the stack in the infix to postfix conversion.

-## Algorithm
+## Algorithm:
 1. Initialize top as -1 and declare stack as a character array.
 2. To push, increment top and assign the character to stack[top].
-3. To pop, check if top is -1 and return '\0' if true.
+3. To pop, check if top is -1 and return '\0' if true (indicating underflow).
 4. If not, return stack[top] and decrement top.

 ## Program: